Default Tab Menu

 With archiving, you can archive entry histories that are more than 90 days old to save the storage space of your database.
 This action will also make your database run faster and smoother.

-If any user would like to view the older details of an entry’s history that are archived, he or she can still click on “more” under the entry’s history to view them.
+If any user would like to view the older details of an entry’s history that are archived, he or she can still click on under the entry's history to download the archived history.